Genoa Yacht Charter

 The Aquarium of Genoa

 The largest aquarium in Italy and the second largest in Europe, the aquarium was built for Genoa Expo 92.
-An educational, scientific and cultural centre, it welcomes over a million guests each year.
+An educational, scientific, and cultural center, it welcomes over a million guests each year.
 Children of all ages will be delighted by the penguins, dolphins, sharks, jellyfish, and other magnificent sea creatures.

 Palazzi dei Rolli